We independently select featured hotels and may earn a commission if you book through the links below.

 The Views Beachside Terrace with Fire Pit

 Chosen for a quieter fire pit experience.
-A landscaped berm separates the boardwalk from this section of rooms for privacy, which means your ocean view is limited when sitting down on your terrace.
+A landscaped berm separates the boardwalk from this section of rooms for privacy, limiting your ocean view when sitting on your terrace.
 You can still hear and feel it, though.

 The Views (no view)